rancher/rancher-docs/docs/pages-for-subheaders/azure-marketplace-payg-integration.md

 #### What are the resource requirements for installing Rancher on AKS?

-Check the official documentation for best practices.
-Is there any difference between Rancher Prime from the Azure
+Check the official documentation for [best practices](../pages-for-subheaders/installation-requirements.md#hosted-kubernetes).

-#### Marketplace and the versions I can run in my own data center?
+#### Is there any difference between Rancher Prime from Azure Marketplace and the versions I can run in my own data center?

-Rancher Prime available in the Azure Marketplace is the same product, with the same functionality that you would install manually in the cloud or on-premises.The only difference between deploying manually and deploying via the marketplace listing is the billing route.
+Rancher Prime available in the Azure Marketplace is the same product, with the same functionality that you would install manually in the cloud or on-premises.
+The only difference between deploying manually and deploying via the marketplace listing is the billing route.

 #### Does the primary cluster (responsible for billing) need to run 24/7?